bws9000/stateflowx-runtime-host-example/README.md

 StateFlowX Runtime is experimental and under active development.

-The runtime provides a configurable execution engine capable of hosting AI providers, services, transports, protocols, and realtime runtime events.
-Client applications dynamically register workflows during runtime initialization.
+The runtime provides a configurable execution environment capable of hosting AI providers, agents, services, transports, protocols, and realtime runtime events.

+Client applications can dynamically register workflows during runtime initialization while the runtime host remains independent of the client application.